Intrusion detection plays an important role in cyber security by alerting organisations to potential malicious activity across networks and devices.

 To highlight the importance of having an appropriate incident response plan in place, the General Data Protection Regulation (GDPR) requires organisations that process any type of personal data to have appropriate controls in place to report breaches to a relevant authority within 72 hours, or risk a large fine.

-How to address your IDS challenges
+How to address your intrusion detection challenges